I get it. California can be an overwhelmingly large state and it’s hard to know where to start in terms of travel planning.

 Where to eat: Artemis Lakefront Café is a great place to grab Mediterranean food with a lake view on the South Shore.
 There are two Artemis cafes, so make sure to choose the one at Ski Run Marina for a memorable view.
 Fire Sign Café is a reliable choice on the North Shore in Tahoe City for brunch.

-Where to stay: For the South Shore the boutique hotel Basecamp Beer Garden is a lively spot to call home for a few days.
+Where to stay: For the South Shore the boutique hotel Basecamp South is a lively spot to call home for a few days.
 On the North Shore the Best Western Plus Truckee has a reasonable price and includes breakfast.
 There are also vacation rentals in popular areas like Incline Village and Kings Beach as well in North Tahoe.

 Travel tip: Double check park closures, since some close in September, but it depends on the weather.